Jump to: Getting Married in Hawaii | Beach & Location Tips | Booking & Services | About My Ceremonies

 Is a marriage in Hawaii valid in other countries?

-Yes, as far as I know, but you will need to check with authorities in your country to find out if you need to register your marriage there.
-I have married couples from all over the world.
+Yes, but you will need to check with authorities in your country to find out if you need to register your marriage there.
+Most countries require an apostille along with your certified marriage certificate.
+Your license agent will give you information on how to obtain this.

 Can I change my name when getting married in Hawaii?

 Yes!
+Hawaii allows a change of middle as well as last name.
 More information can be found here: https://emrs.ehawaii.gov/emrs/public/faq.html

 How do I change my name after I get married?

 If you chose to change your name as a part of getting married in Hawaii your certified marriage certificate will be needed as proof of the name change.
-There is a handy service that can help with the process of changing your name: https://www.hitchswitch.com/
+There is a handy service that can help with the process: https://www.hitchswitch.com/.
+If you decide to change your name after marriage you will need to see what the process is in your state or county.

 Is rain on your wedding day in Hawaii really good luck?

 Yes!
-It is a real thing.
-It is also in many other cultures.
+It is a real thing, and it is also recognized in many other cultures.
 Rain is seen as a sign of growth, abundance, and fertility.

 What do we do if it’s raining on our wedding day in Hawaii? 🌧